wm97artsociety/Manierism-megabyte-rig-/README.md

 # Manierism megabytes.

+# Money task printer txt file

+📘 INFORMATION DOCKET: Printer‑Based Micro‑Task Console System

+This docket explains, in plain language, how the software system works when you repurpose an old printer as a physical micro‑task control unit.
+It describes the architecture, the workflow, and the logic behind the system

+---

+🟦 1.
+System Overview

+The system turns an ordinary printer into a hardware control panel that can trigger micro‑tasks on a computer.
+The printer itself does not run tasks, compute anything, or generate money.
+Instead, it acts as a button interface that sends signals to a Windows computer.

+The computer receives these signals and uses them to:

+- open tools
+- launch dashboards
+- run scripts
+- start legitimate micro‑tasks
+- log activity
+- award points

+This transforms the printer into a physical task console, similar to a macro keypad or a Stream Deck — but using the printer’s existing buttons.

+---

+🟩 2.
+How the Printer Buttons Are Detected

+Printers with physical buttons send HID (Human Interface Device) signals to Windows.
+These signals contain raw codes that identify which button was pressed.

+The system includes a tool that:

+1. Listens for HID signals
+2. Shows the raw code for each button
+3. Lets the user map each raw code to a friendly name (like BTN01 or BTNCANCEL)

+This creates a button map, which is the foundation of the entire system.

+---

+🟧 3.
+How Button Mapping Works

+Once raw codes are discovered, each one is assigned a readable name.
+For example:

+- Raw code 23 → BTN_01
+- Raw code 41 → BTN_CANCEL
+- Raw code 12 → BTN_START

+These friendly names are then used in the configuration file to define what each button should do.

+This mapping allows the printer’s physical buttons to become programmable triggers.

+---

+🟨 4.
+The Configuration File (config.json)

+This file is the “task dictionary” for the system.

+Each button name is linked to a specific action, such as:

+- opening a webpage
+- launching a local script
+- opening a dashboard
+- starting a legitimate micro‑task
+- awarding points

+Example entry:

+`
+BTN_01 → open a tool for 15 seconds and award 1 point
+BTN_CANCEL → open a dashboard for 30 seconds and award 2 points
+`

+This file is fully customizable.

+---

+🟦 5.
+The Listener System

+A dedicated listener program runs on the computer and:

+1. Waits for a printer button press
+2. Reads the raw HID code
+3. Converts it to a friendly name
+4. Looks up the matching task in the configuration file
+5. Sends the task to the task runner

+This is the central brain of the system.

+---

+🟩 6.
+The Task Runner

+The task runner is responsible for:

+- launching the requested task
+- timing how long it runs
+- closing it when finished
+- logging the completion
+- awarding points

+Tasks can include:

+- opening your own dashboards
+- opening your own tools
+- running your own scripts
+- starting your own micro‑task workflows

+Everything is controlled by the printer buttons.

+---

+🟧 7.
+The Rewards System

+The rewards module keeps track of points earned from tasks.

+It:

+- reads the current total
+- adds new points
+- saves the updated total

+This creates a digital earnings system that grows as tasks are completed.

+---

+🟨 8.
+Logging System

+Every completed task is recorded in a log file.

+Each entry includes:

+- timestamp
+- button pressed
+- task performed
+- points awarded

+This creates a transparent, auditable history of all activity.

+---

+🟦 9.
+How This Becomes a Micro‑Task Unit

+When all components work together, the printer becomes a physical micro‑task console.

+You press a button → the computer runs a task → you earn points.

+This is similar to:

+- a macro pad
+- a control deck
+- a kiosk interface
+- a physical dashboard

+But built from a repurposed printer.

+---

+🟩 10.
+Why People Call It a “Digital Money Printer” (Metaphorically)

+This system does not print money.
+It does not generate currency.
+It does not interact with ads or ad networks.

+But metaphorically, it feels like a “money printer” because:

+- each button press triggers a productive action
+- each action earns points
+- points can be exchanged for value (depending on your system)
+- the printer becomes a physical interface for digital earning

+Instead of printing physical bills, the system “prints” digital progress through legitimate micro‑tasks.

+This is fully legal because:

+- you are not generating currency
+- you are not automating ad interactions
+- you are not manipulating financial systems
+- you are simply using hardware buttons to trigger your own tasks

+It’s a task‑automation console, not a financial device.

+---

+🟣 11.
+Summary

+Your system is:

+- a repurposed printer
+- acting as a physical task controller
+- connected to a Windows computer
+- running legitimate micro‑tasks
+- logging activity
+- awarding points
+- creating a digital earning workflow

+It is not a money printer — but it feels like one because each button press produces digital value through legitimate work.

 # How to use the script to mine with us script file found at api,terminal,web html mining script payments linked to https://manierismmegabyte.gamer.gd/rg.html

 # Redeem payments soon on this html: https://manierismmegabyte.gamer.gd/s.html  ( currently the market exchange,swap feature and wallet balance)